-Darwin International Airport Pty Ltd (DIA) obtained a 50-year lease, plus 49-year option from the Commonwealth of Australia to manage and develop Darwin International Airport under the Airports Act 1996.
-DIA is also a joint-user airport under the Airport Act, and a joint-user deed with the Department of Defence governs the co-located operation of DIA and Royal Australian Airport (RAAF) Base Darwin.
+Darwin International Airport Pty Ltd (DIA) has a 50-year lease plus 49-year option from the Commonwealth of Australia to manage and develop Darwin International Airport under the Airports Act 1996.
+DIA is also a joint-user airport under the Airports Act 1996, and a joint-user deed with the Department of Defence governs the co-located operation of DIA and Royal Australian Air Force (RAAF) Base Darwin.

 The Airports Act 1996 requires that DIA prepares a 20 year Master Plan to guide development of existing and proposed airport land uses and facilities, with the Master Plan renewed every 5 years.

 Amendments to the Airports Act 1996 in 2011 incorporated the Airport Environment Strategy into the Airport Master Plan.
 The Federal Minister subsequently aligned the expiry dates of the DIA Master Plan and Environment Strategy.

 2017 Master Plan – Preliminary Draft for Public Comment